duniter/cesium/doc/build_android.md

 ### Install Android NDK

-> The NDK is used for code execution in C ++, including the NaCL cryptography library.
+> The NDK is used for code execution in C ++, need to build the NaCL cryptography library.

 - Download NDK from [this page](https://developer.android.com/ndk/downloads/index.html)